scrasmussen/IAP_cas-esm2_collab/README.md

 The bash script will handle the setup and running of the code and if preferable to manually running `mpiexec` but that option is explained below.

 ```
+To edit the namelists before running the user may need to change the
+to make those files writable
+$ cd scripts/FAMIPC5_FD14
+$ chmod +w CaseDocs/*

 Run as bash script
 $ ./FAMIPC5_FD14.derecho.run